Australia

 The maximum working week in Australia is 38 hours, although an employer can make ‘reasonable’ requests to employees to work hours in excess of this, or to allow the 38-hour weekly limit to be applied as a rolling average across a longer period.

 Notice periods are progressive, depending on the length of service, starting at one week during the first year of service, and with extra weeks added after one, three, and five years of service.
+An additional week is added if an employee is over 45 and has at least two years’ service.
+Despite these statutory minimums, providing four weeks’ notice in employment contracts or Industrial Awards is commonplace.
 The standard probation period is between three and six months, but can be extended by written agreement in the employment contract.

 Employers in Australia are required to cover their employees with workers’ compensation insurance in case of accidents in the workplace, and they must have coverage in each state and territory in which they hire workers.
 Premiums are based on factors such as the type of industry, remuneration, and claims history.